Rust-SDL2/rust-sdl2/README.md

 ```
 git clone https://github.com/andelf/rust-sdl2_mixer
-cd rust-sdl2_mixer
-rustc src/sdl2_mixer/lib.rs
+cargo build
-# OR if you are using the mac framework version
+# TODO: OR if you are using the mac framework version
 rustc --cfg mac_framework src/sdl2_mixer/lib.rs
 ```